team-mayes/atesa/docs/auxiliary_scripts.rst

 `-k kconst`

 	The harmonic restraint weight used during umbrella sampling in kcal/mol.
-This implementation of MBAR requires that all of the restraints be identical.
+This particular implementation of MBAR requires that all of the restraints be identical.
 The default is equal to the default setting during an ATESA umbrella sampling job.
 Default = 50

 `-t temp`